Yitzhak Yedid CONTEMPORARY MUSIC COMPOSER

 Note from Yitzhak Yedid:

-The Crying Souls was commissioned by the Australian Voices for their performances in the Palestinian Choral Festival.
-A number of concerts and workshops were planed at the West Bank including in Ramallah, Jericho and Bethlehem.
+The Crying Souls was commissioned by The Australian Voices for their performances at the Palestinian Choral Festival.
+A series of concerts and workshops were planned for the West Bank, including locations in Ramallah, Jericho, and Bethlehem.

-The Palestinian Choral Festival's organizers did not like the idea that a work by an Israeli composer was going to be preformed at a Palestinian festival.
-Therefor, to avoid problems, the conductor did not mention my name (Yitzhak…) as the composer at the premiere, instead, he said "this is a piece by a local composer.".
+However, the organisers of the Palestinian Choral Festival were not comfortable with the idea of a work by an Israeli composer being performed at their festival.
+To avoid any issues, the conductor did not mention my name (Yitzhak Yedid) as the composer during the premiere.
+Instead, he said, "This is a piece by a local composer."

-The problem was that the media in Israel was interested in this collaboration and work, and articles were written in two major newspapers - Haaretz and The Jerusalem Post.
-Then, the subject of the piece - Lament for the victims in Syria and Egypt was exposed as well as my name.
-After the premiere, I heard that The Crying Souls is not going to be performed again in the West Bank.
+The situation became complicated when the Israeli media took an interest in this collaboration and the composition.
+Articles were published in two major newspapers—Haaretz and The Jerusalem Post—which revealed both the subject of the piece, Lament for the Victims in Syria, and my name.
+After the premiere, I learned that The Crying Souls would no longer be performed in the West Bank.
 It was banned.

-This low-quality-sound video is from the premiere and was recorded on an ipad and edited afterwards.
+The video linked here is from the premiere.
+It was recorded on an iPad with low sound quality and edited afterwards.

 The Crying Souls is a single movement work for a cappella choir.